-Group retirement consultant, Jim Yih of the Retire Happy blog, says, “If your plan is voluntary and you are not taking advantage of free matching money from your employer, you are missing out on a huge opportunity.”
+Group retirement consultant, Jim Yih of the Retire Happy blog weighs in on essentially saying no to free money.
+“Is your plan voluntary and you’re not taking advantage of free matching money from your employer?
+Then you’re missing out on a huge opportunity,” says Yih.

 So, before you decide you can’t afford to contribute right now, ask yourself: “Can I afford not to?”